 The game’s saving grace is the Long Shot contracts, which drop you into a similar area, but the goal is ultimately to make it to vantage points and plonk yourself down overlooking one of several target areas in each place.
 These Long Shot contracts mean you’ll be making shots nearly a mile away.
 There are fewer close-range firefights, and you feel like an actual sniper.

 It feels like you’re playing two different games.
 The classic contracts have you using a short range rifle, and the sniper rifle is just another weapon in your arsenal.
-In the Long Shot contracts, you’re carrying a huge rifle, and scouting your target from a set position, overlooking an entire camp
+In the Long Shot contracts, you’re carrying a huge rifle, and scouting your target from a set position, overlooking an entire camp and ready to dish out lead.

 Several of the targets are hiding inside or hot-footing it around the area, and taking them out starts to resemble a Hitman level, albeit from a kilometer away, landing rounds into fuse boxes, cars with overzealous alarm systems or even comedically stacked barrels in the hope they’ll make enough noise to draw the target to a more shootable position.